 HOW TO FREEZE CHICKEN BREAST

 You can also take shredded or sliced chicken and freeze it for future meals.
 Which again, we highly suggest!
-It’s such a smart way to cook in the kitchen.
-All you need to do is portion it out for a meal.
-For a family of 6 we usually do somewhere between 2-3 cups of shredded chicken in a ziploc bag.
-We lay it flat and place it in the freezer!
-Once frozen, we can easily store several bags of frozen chicken nice and compact and then we have delicious pre-cooked chicken strips ready to go for future meal prep.
+It's such a smart way to cook in the kitchen.
+All you need to do is portion it out for a meal in a size that works for your family.
+Add it to a freezer bag, lay it flat, and place it in the freezer!
+Once frozen, we can easily store several bags of frozen chicken nice and compact and then we have delicious pre-cooked chicken ready to go for future meal prep.
 Voila!

-What’s your favorite way to eat chicken breast?
-Let me know in the comments!
+What's your favorite way to cook chicken breast?
+Let us know in the comments!

 - Start cooking together as a family.
 It takes all the burden off one person and it's a great bonding time!

 - Learn everything you need to know about stockpiling food and growing your food stores to make shelf cooking a breeze!

 - Keep a kitchen inventory of all your food so you always know what's in your fridge, freezer, and pantry!

 Now go dress up that chicken and enjoy!